Gulf-IEA/ESR-Report-Template/README.md

 # ESR Report Template
 This is a template repository for creating Ecosystem Status Reports in the Gulf region.

-The standard folder structure is as follows:
+## Folder structure
 * data
   * unformatted - data files retrieved from collaborators that cannot be accessed from an online source
   * intermediate - any intermediate data files created from R scripts